 In a medium bowl, sprinkle the gelatin over 1/2 cup of water and allow it to sit for 15 seconds then whisk until smooth.

 Add in the last 1/4 cup of water a little at a time until you reach a thick batter consistency.
 Depending on the texture of your ingredients and how you measured them, you may need slightly more or less water.

-Sprinkle in the egg whites and whisk until thoroughly mixed, it will be thick.
+Sprinkle in the egg whites and butter powder, if using, and whisk until thoroughly mixed, it will be thick.

 Melt a quarter of the butter then pour the batter onto the skillet.
 Working quickly, use a spatula to spread the mixture into a very thin, round shape.

 Cook until the edges of the tortilla just start to curl then flip.